Physical Therapy For Pseudogout

 You can control swelling in its early stages by wrapping your joints.

-By wrapping your joint, you restrict the amount of space available for fluids to collect.
+This practice helps restrict the amount of space available for fluids to collect.

 This forces the fluid away from your joint, preventing the pain, stiffness, and loss of mobility that can accompany edema.